FortAwesome/Security-Docs-and-Attestation/Request_for_Security_Information.md

 __What data do you collect__

 Our Privacy Policy explicitly lays out what data we collect.
-With the exception of some optional data, everything we collect is required for us to provide and maintain our serivce.
+With the exception of some optional data, everything we collect is required for us to provide and maintain our service.
 For the most part we need some basic contact information and then any items you plan to host.
 We do not store payment card information and any other potentially sensitive data, e.g., IP addresses are stored only temporarily for troubleshooting or anonymized, aggregated, and deleted.